 CMB is one of the UK’s largest independent building services contractors.
-It attracts many high-value clients including the BBC, IQE, Celtic Manor and Cardiff City football club, as well as several influential businesses in the construction sector.
+Their electrical and mechanical engineering R&D often includes HVAC innovation, bringing solutions to many high-value clients like the BBC, IQE, Celtic Manor and Cardiff City football club, as well as several influential businesses in the construction sector.

 Technological complexities frequently arise due to a variety of factors, including the environment in which the structure is to be built, cost constraints imposed by the developer, or space constraints limiting what is possible.

-In other words, CMB is ideally suited to make use of R&D tax incentives.
-Despite this – and its claim being comprehensive and well-prepared – HMRC wanted more information on the project activities and costs included in the claim.
+CMB – like many other HVAC businesses – is ideally suited to make use of R&D tax incentives.
+Despite this and its claim being comprehensive and well-prepared, HMRC wanted more information on the project activities and costs included in the R&D claim.

 “They assembled an A-team of experts to help resolve the enquiry, and we were quickly encouraged that the enquiry would end successfully with HMRC paying us what we deserved for our investment in innovation.”

 It’s important to remember that an HMRC enquiry is a reciprocal process, rather than an event where a client has no power.
 They are soliciting a response, not making an accusation.
 ForrestBrown makes a point to ask for clarification, answer questions and push back.

 “ForrestBrown took complete control of the process and proactively rang the inspector who they already knew,” Mike says.
 “They were able to determine what the inspector wanted to check and what information would be useful.”

 ForrestBrown acts as an intermediary between the client and the inspector.
 This reduces the time clients need to spend on the issue.
 With CMB, ForrestBrown’s sector specialists coordinated directly the company’s technical team to gather the information the inspector needed, sparing their valuable time.

 Are you facing an HMRC enquiry?
 Find out more about ForrestBrown’s R&D enquiry support service.